seananthonycarter/dotnetcore-xp-sxa-demo/README.md

 ## About this Solution
 This solution has been created as an exercise in using Headless SXA with .NET Core on XP.
 You can refer to the [walkthrough: Using the Getting Started template with SXA](https://doc.sitecore.com/xp/en/developers/hd/latest/sitecore-headless-development/walkthrough--using-the-getting-started-template-with-sxa.html) and follow the steps and commit history to see the changes I made make the changes to the boilerplate solution that is created via the [Walkthrough: Using the Getting Started template](https://doc.sitecore.com/xp/en/developers/hd/latest/sitecore-headless-development/walkthrough--using-the-getting-started-template.html)
-I have borrowed from the  [XM Cloud ASP.NET Core Starter Kit](https://github.com/Sitecore/xmcloud-starter-dotnet) for the .NET Core solution chnages required
+I have borrowed from the  [XM Cloud ASP.NET Core Starter Kit](https://github.com/Sitecore/xmcloud-starter-dotnet) for the .NET Core solution changes required

 For simplicity, this solution does not implement Sitecore Helix conventions for